tinygo-org/bluetooth/README.md

 ## API stability

-**The API is not stable!** Because many features are not yet implemented and some platforms (e.g. MacOS) are not yet supported, it's hard to say what a good API will be.
+**The API is not stable!** Because many features are not yet implemented and some platforms (e.g. Windows and macOS) are not yet fully supported, it's hard to say what a good API will be.
 Therefore, if you want stability you should pick a particular git commit and use that.
 Go modules can be useful for this purpose.

 Some things that will probably change: